-Hmm...
-I think it is best to assume this is a genuine offer to practice in advance of your actual interview.
+My advice is I think it is best to assume this is a genuine offer to practice in advance of your actual interview.

-The firms who offer practice interviews often do it as a standard case interview practice for either everyone, or everyone with a similar background (often non-business background types).
+I have heard of many firms that offer practice interviews as a standard case interview practice for either everyone, or everyone with a similar background (often non-business background types).

-The practice interviews at other firms really are practice interviews.
+These practice interviews really are practice.
 If you do poorly, it does not count against you.
 If you do well, the practice person might mention it to your actual interviewers -- but mostly likely not, as people are pretty busy.

 Best case -- it's pure practice and nothing else.